 It is important to remember, however, that these cases are difficult to win and can go on for many years.

 First, it is critical to have an attorney file an FTCA claim.
-These claims are not easy to win and you will need expert assistance.
-Use our lawyer directory to find a personal injury lawyer (rather than a disability lawyer) to help you.
+These claims are not easy to win and you'll need expert assistance from a personal injury lawyer.
+The American Bar Association (ABA) offers a directory of legal programs for military families that can help get you started.

 Your claim should state your injury, the negligence that you believe caused the injury, and a definite sum of damages you would like to receive.
 A federal court can't award you any more damages than you ask for in your administrative claim, so it is critical to get expert assistance in determining the amount of damages to claim.